adotcoop/adotcoop.github.io/_posts/2021-05-26-asr-defender.md

 date:   2021-05-26 20:31:42 +0100
 ---

 Attack surface reduction rules are normally talked about in relation to Defender for Endpoint - a premium offering requiring E5/A5 or an add-on subscription to E3/A3.
-However, the core asr rules functionality is built into the Defender engine on Windows 10, and you can still use it without these licenses.
-You'll have to do the reporting and monitoring yourself, but the rules work on any of the following without any additional licensing
+However, the core asr rules functionality is built into the Defender engine on Windows 10, and you can still use it on the following without any additional licensing

 - Windows 10 Pro, version 1709 or later
 - Windows 10 Enterprise, version 1709 or later
 - Windows Server, version 1803 (Semi-Annual Channel) or later
 - Windows Server 2019

+You'll have to do the reporting and monitoring yourself, but we'll discuss that shortly.

-Asr rules can really improve the security posture of your environment and can be a really quick win.
-They provide an extra layer of defense on top of your normal signature based antivirus solution.
-For the best experience you can license Defender for Endpoint, but there is still a bunch of great functionality that can be enabled for free (assuming you have one of the operating systems listed above).
+Asr rules can improve the security posture of your environment and can be a quick win.
+They provide an extra layer of defence on top of the normal signature based Windows Defender solution.

 In this article I'll be covering one approach to enabling attack surface reduction for free and will provide scripts to enable asr rules and to gather logs from your devices.
 There are a couple of sections on how attack surface reduction rules differ from signature based antivirus - if you already know the difference you can skip them.

+One thing to note - you need to be using the built in Windows Defender as your antivirus solution for these rules to work.

 * TOC
 {:toc}